André Derain: Towards a new classicism

 At about this time Derain's work began overtly reflecting his study of the Old Masters.
 The role of colour was reduced and forms became austere; the years 1911–1914 are sometimes referred to as his gothic period.
 In 1914 he was mobilized for military service in World War I and until his release in 1919 he would have little time for painting, although in 1916 he provided a set of illustrations for André Breton's first book, Mont de Piete.

-After the war, Derain won new acclaim as a leader of the renewed classicism then ascendant.
-With the wildness of his Fauve years far behind, he was admired as an upholder of tradition.
-In 1919 he designed the ballet La Boutique fantasque for Diaghilev, leader of the Ballets Russes.
-A major success, it would lead to his creating many ballet designs.
+After the war, Derain gained recognition as a figure in the renewed classicist movement.
+His Fauve period had ended, and he was regarded as a traditionalist.
+In 1919, he designed the ballet La Boutique fantasque for Diaghilev's Ballets Russes.Its success led to further ballet design commissions.

 The 1920s marked the height of his success, as he was awarded the Carnegie Prize in 1928 for his Still-life with Dead Game and began to exhibit extensively abroad—in London, Berlin, Frankfurt, Düsseldorf, New York City and Cincinnati, Ohio.

 During the German occupation of France in World War II, Derain lived primarily in Paris and was much courted by the Germans because he represented the prestige of French culture.
 Derain accepted an invitation to make an official visit to Germany in 1941, and traveled with other French artists to Berlin to attend a Nazi exhibition of an officially endorsed artist, Arno Breker.
 Derain's presence in Germany was used effectively by Nazi propaganda, and after the Liberation he was branded a collaborator and ostracized by many former supporters.

 A year before his death, he contracted an eye infection from which he never fully recovered.
 He died in Garches, Hauts-de-Seine, Île-de-France, France in 1954 when he was struck by a moving vehicle.

 Derain's London paintings were the subject of a major exhibition at the Courtauld Institute from 27 October 2005 to 22 January 2006.

-In 2025, all of Derain’s work entered the public domain in the United States.
+In 2025, all of Derain's work entered the public domain in the United States.